Francesca Hayward: Career

 During her training, Hayward was recognised as an exceptionally gifted dancer and after joining the Royal Ballet in 2010, was increasingly cast in more prominent roles during major productions.
 She was promoted to First Artist in 2013, Soloist in 2014, First Soloist in 2015 and Principal in 2016.
 Hayward's talent and technique have received critical praise and acclaim.

 In 2012, Hayward danced a pas de deux from The Flower Festival in Genzano with fellow Royal Ballet dancer James Hay at the Erik Bruhn Competition in Canada.
 She danced Clara for the first time in The Nutcracker at Covent Garden in 2012.

 Hayward was featured in the BBC documentary film Dancing the Nutcracker: Inside the Royal Ballet, Her performance as Clara in Sir Peter Wright's production of The Nutcracker and in Woolf Works was recorded for DVD by Opus Arte, and the latter was also broadcast on BBC.

 In November 2018, Hayward joined the cast of Cats.
 She played the role of Victoria in the film directed by Tom Hooper, as well as singing the song "Beautiful Ghosts" written by Taylor Swift and Andrew Lloyd Webber.
 To allow her participation, Hayward took a temporary leave of absence from The Royal Ballet until the conclusion of filming.
 She returned to performing with The Royal Ballet in May 2019, dancing alongside Cesar Corrales in his ROH debut in Romeo and Juliet.

 In 2020, Hayward's debut as Odette/Odile in Swan Lake was delayed due to the coronavirus pandemic.
 She participated in Misty Copeland's fundraiser, Swans for Relief, by dancing The Swan, in light of the pandemic's impact on the dance community.
 The fund will go to participating dancers' companies and other related relief funds.
 In Royal Opera House's first performance since the lockdown, which was live-streamed on YouTube, Hayward danced a new piece choreographed by Wayne McGregor alongside Corrales.
 That year also saw the release of Audrey, a documentary film about the life of British actress and humanitarian Audrey Hepburn in which Hayward played Audrey during her Hollywood years in danced-based "portraits" of Hepburn through her and fellow ballerinas Keira Moore and Alessandra Ferri.

+Hayward performed at the Coronation Concert in 2023, to mark the coronation of Charles III and Camilla.

+Personal life

+As of 2016, Hayward was living in Stoke Newington in North London.